 Wood Soffit and Stainless Steel Nails

-Among the three nails we mentioned, stainless steel has the best structure suited for wood soffit installations.
+Among the three nails I mentioned, stainless steel has the best structure suited for wood soffit installations.
 Given that these materials don’t rust, you can count on them longer than aluminum or galvanized fasteners.

 Another reason these options are the best nails to use for wood soffit projects is their price range.
 Believe it or not, they’re cheaper than aluminum selections by a lot.

-We suggest buying 8d x 2 ⅜-inch stainless steel wood fasteners if you intend to build your soffit with redwood, cedar, or pressure-treated materials.
+I suggest buying 8d x 2 ⅜-inch stainless steel wood fasteners if you intend to build your soffit with redwood, cedar, or pressure-treated materials.
 These options also eliminate the risk of lumber splitting.

 Like aluminum wood fasteners, stainless steel selections offer various colors for different materials and constructions.
 It can range from smooth white to almond or navy blue.